jaadddeee/301-automate/README.md

 - **A page's title looks wrong (shows the URL slug instead)** — that page timed out or failed to load when the script fetched it; re-run, or check the page loads fine in a browser.
+- **Every page has the same generic title in the spreadsheet** — some sites genuinely serve an identical `<title>` tag on every page (a templating bug on their end, not a bug in the script).
+The script detects this automatically and substitutes each page's on-page heading instead — look for `Duplicate title detected for ...` lines in the output confirming it happened, and double check those specific rows.
+- **`git pull` says your local changes would be overwritten** — you (or someone) edited a script directly instead of pulling updates.
+Rename your edited copy, run `git pull`, then reapply whatever you'd changed.